dxdxdt/proone/doc/htbt.md

 **submissive host**.
 The authoritive host and the submissive host can be either end of the TCP/IP connection.

+Copyright (c) 2019-2021 David Timber &lt;mieabby@gmail.com&gt;

 **A session** is a series of messages identified by a single message id.
-A message is a combination of multiple frames.
-All messages begin with a Message Header Frame.
+A message is a combination of one or more frames.
+All messages begin with the message header frame.
 The frame that should appear next depdens on the OP code of the message header frame.
 A session is usually terminated by a message that indicates the end of the session.